How Enamel Protects Your Teeth

 The Problem With Dry Mouth

-Another cause of tooth enamel damage is bruxism, or teeth-grinding.
-Over time, the constant clenching and friction can wear down or fracture the enamel.
-In this slide, teeth grinding has ground down the upper and lower front teeth.
+Your dentist may call this bruxism, and it can also damage your enamel.
+Over time, the constant clenching and friction can wear it down or crack it.
+In this slide, the upper and lower front teeth have been ground down.

-Bruxism is often worst when you sleep -- that's when you can't control it.
-Reducing stress may help.
-Some people wear a special mouth guard to bed.
-Ask your dentist if this is a problem.
+It's often worst when you sleep -- that's when you can't control it.
+Ask your dentist if you should wear a mouth guard to bed.
 You can buy the guards in a drugstore or discount store, or your dentist may make you a custom model.
+Also, you might clench or grind less if you ease your stress.

 Your Mouth Is Not a Bottle Opener!

-Never open bottles, packages, or other containers with your teeth.
-You might chip or crack the enamel.
+Never open containers with your teeth.
+You could chip or crack them.

 Gnawing on anything else -- like pens or fingernails -- or chomping down on seeds, popcorn kernels, or ice could have the same result.

-Many experts say tooth enamel erosion is on the rise -- especially in children.
+Many experts say this problem is on the rise.
 Why?
 Some say today’s kids get too many acidic drinks and sodas.

 You can take simple steps to help your teeth.
-Brush after you eat or drink.
+Brush 30-60 minutes after you eat or drink.
+The time will allow the acid-weakened enamel to harden with the help of your saliva.
 Use a soft toothbrush and fluoride toothpaste.

 You can also have some milk or a piece of cheese after a meal to zap the acids.

 Love gum?
 You’re in luck.
-Chew sugar-free gum with xylitol after eating to get your saliva going -- another way to stop acid damage.
+Chew sugar-free gum after eating to get your saliva going -- another way to stop acid damage.

 Improve Your Dental Hygiene